Quantum dissipation: Models

-The typical approach to describe dissipation is to split the total system in two parts: the quantum system where dissipation occurs, and a so-called environment or bath where the energy of the former will flow towards.
+The typical approach to describe dissipation is to split the total system in two parts: the quantum system where dissipation occurs, and a so-called environment or bath into which the energy of the former will flow.
 The way both systems are coupled depends on the details of the microscopic model, and hence, the description of the bath.
 To include an irreversible flow of energy (i.e., to avoid Poincaré recurrences in which the energy eventually flows back to the system), requires that the bath contain an infinite number of degrees of freedom.
 Notice that by virtue of the principle of universality, it is expected that the particular description of the bath will not affect the essential features of the dissipative process, as far as the model contains the minimal ingredients to provide the effect.

 The simplest way to model the bath was proposed by Feynman and Vernon in a seminal paper from 1963.
 In this description the bath is a sum of an infinite number of harmonic oscillators, that in quantum mechanics represents a set of free bosonic particles.

-Caldeira–Leggett or harmonic bath model
+Caldeira–Leggett model or harmonic bath model

 In 1981, Amir Caldeira and Anthony J. Leggett proposed a simple model to study in detail the way dissipation arises from a quantum point of view.
 It describes a quantum particle in one dimension coupled to a bath.
 The Hamiltonian reads: